blyxa/stap/README.md

 # Stream Tap `stap`

-is a command line tool for reading data from kafka.
+is a command line tool for (among other functions) reading/writing data from kafka.
 It supports the following serializers...
 * Avro
 * String